Steve Whan: Political career

 Representing Labor, Whan contested Eden-Monaro, which was held by his father Bob between 1972 and 1975, at the 1998 and 2001 federal elections, and was unsuccessful on both occasions.

-Whan was elected as the member for NSW state seat of Monaro at the 2003 state election.
+Whan was elected as the member for New South Wales state seat of Monaro at the 2003 state election.
 As the local member he secured funding for the rebuilding of Queanbeyan and Bombala Hospitals.
 He also guaranteed record levels of funding to the Kings Highway, increased local Rural Fire Service staffing numbers and new fire trucks, as well as funding to several local community organisations.

 In January 2009, Whan was appointed as the Minister for Emergency Services, Small Business and Rural Affairs in the Rees ministry.
 In December 2009 when Kristina Keneally became Premier he was made Minister for Primary Industry and Minister for Emergency Services and Rural Affairs.
 During 2010 he also added Mineral Resources and Forestry to the Primary Industries portfolio responsibilities.
 As Minister for Primary Industries he sought assistance for farmers and producers in NSW who were suffering one of the State's longest running droughts.
 Whan guaranteed stock and fodder subsidies for farmers and drought declaration assistance.
 Whan also oversaw the introduction of kilojoule labelling for fast-food chain restaurants so that customers were aware of the kilojoule content of the foods they were purchasing.

 At the 2011 state election, Whan was defeated in Monaro by a margin of 2 per cent, which was one of the lowest anti-Labor swings in the state.
 Less than three months later, Whan was appointed to the Legislative Council to fill a casual vacancy, succeeding Tony Kelly.
 Whan was immediately promoted to the shadow cabinet, becoming the shadow minister for Resources and Primary Industries, shadow Special Minister of State, and shadow minister for Tourism, Major Events, Hospitality and Racing.
 In 2014 he was preselected as the Labor candidate for the seat of Monaro at the 2015 state election.
 Before his preselection, Whan stated his intention to retire from politics if he did not win Monaro at the 2015 election.

 At the 2015 election, Whan was defeated for the second time by sitting member John Barilaro, by a margin of 2.53 points.
 Barilaro improved the Nationals margin by 0.53 points, even though the remainder of the state swung to the ALP.

 In February 2023, it was announced that he would be replacing Terry Campese as the Labor candidate for Monaro at the March state election and was subsequently elected.
 He served for five months as Government Whip in the New South Wales Legislative Assembly before being appointed as Minister for Skills, TAFE and Tertiary Education in the Minns ministry.